brycehenson/bootstrap_error/README.md

 It only takes a moderate amount of complexity in data analysis before it is difficult to determine the error in the result.
 Boostraping is a powerfull statistical method that performs the analysis repeatedly on smaller subsets of the data in order to *estimate* the error in the final result (using all the data).
 Further the method is able to work with an analysis operation that only produces meaningfull results when performed with many data points (such as a linear fit)

 **[TO BE CHECKED]** The standard error estimate of the bootraping procedure is reasonably robust against non gaussian distributions and can be used to detect them.
-However the error in the sfinite sample. tandard error is an inherently biased estimator and any nongaussian distribution will mean that the estimated value will change (decrease?) with a
+However the error in the sample standard error is an inherently biased estimator and any nongaussian distribution will mean that the estimated value will change (decrease?) from the true value with a finite sample size.

-**[TO BE CHECKED]** The method assumes that the data has no correlations/ that the data set are independent samples.
+**[TO BE CHECKED]** The method also assumes that the data has no correlations/ that the data set are independent samples.
 What would correlations do here???

 The procedure is reasonably simple given some analysis operation A(x) where x is the input
 1. select a random sample of the data S  of length n_samp (with replacements) out of all data collected (D, with length n_tot)
 2. compute the analysis operation A(S)